How to File Articles of Amendment

-The filing time is dependent on the governing state agency and varies by state.
-For example, in California the process takes over eight weeks.
-Many states do offered expedited service for an additional fee.
+The filing time for Articles of Amendment typically takes four to six weeks, depending on the governing state agency.
+For example, in California, the process takes over eight weeks.
+In Texas, it may take just three to five business days.
+Many states offer expedited service for an additional fee.

 For the purpose of federal taxes, the IRS typically takes about six to eight weeks to register a change of business name.

 If you’re filing an amendment for a business that’s not in your home state, you’ll need to file a Foreign Amendment.
 These will require additional documentation by your state, including a Certificate of Good Standing.

 Our service fee to file Articles of Amendment is $99, so your cost will be $99 + the fee in your state.
 State feels typically are around $100-$200, but if you're a nonprofit, the fee is often lower.

 To review the fee in your state, select the state and entity type above.

 Some states also offer expedited filing, which is an additional fee.